garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-storage-account.md

 3. After that, go to **Networking > Private endpoint connections** and click on **Private endpoint**.
 4. Choose your **Resource group** and enter the instance name.
-5. Click **Resource** and then select the desired `Target sub-resource` you want for your private endpoint.
-Remember that if you have more than one sub-resouce type then you need to create a seperate endpoint for each one of them.
+5. Click **Resource** and then select your desired `Target sub-resource` for your private endpoint.
+Remember that if you have more than one sub-resource type, you need to create a separate endpoint for each one.
 6. Click on **Virtual Network** and select your Virtual Network (VNET) which houses the bastion host and DNS Private Resolver.
-7. Select a compatible subnet and then simply click on **Next** and leave the rest of the settings as default.
+7. Select a compatible subnet, then click on **Next**, and leave the rest of the settings as default.
-8. Click on **Create** and Your Private Endpoint will be created.
+8. Click on **Create**, and Your Private Endpoint will be created.

 ![Azure Storage Account Endpoint](../../../.gitbook/assets/azure-storage-account-endpoint.png)

-9. To check if you can access the storage account endpoint from your DevBox, just use the folllowing command:
+9. To check if you can access the storage account endpoint from your DevBox, just use the following command:

 {% code lineNumbers="false" %}
 ```